oliverbarnes/old-participate-api/CONTRIBUTING.md

 bundle exec rackup
 ```

-The app go up on
+The app will go up on

 [http://localhost:9292/](http://localhost:9292/).

-The generated API docs can be seen
+The generated API docs can be seen at

 [http://localhost:9292/docs/](http://localhost:9292/docs/)